Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Chromatic polynomials of graphs

-$Proof.$ Let $v \in V(G)$, $d(v)=4$, $\Gamma(v)=\{v_{1},v_{2},v_{3},v_{4}\}$.
-Notice that the graph $G$ is denoted by $G[\overline{\Gamma(v)}]$ in the following derivation.
-Now we first compute the chromatic polynomial of the graph $G$ by the Lemma~(\ref{th3}).
-In ease to understand, a method introduced by Zykov is used here\cite{Z1949} , where the chromatic polynomials are represented by the corresponding graphical graphs which appear in the chromatic polynomials in $t$.
-More details can be found in\cite{H1969,R1968}.
+\begin{proof} In the following diagram, we represent the whole $G$ by the picture of $G[{\Gamma(v)\cup \{v\}}]$.
+Now we first compute the chromatic polynomial of the graph $G$ by Lemma \ref{th3}.
+For the sake of understanding clearly, a method introduced by Zykov will be used here \cite{Z1949}, where the chromatic polynomials are represented by the corresponding graphical graphs without the color number $t$.
+More details can be found in \cite{H1969,R1968}.
+Notice that if there are at least two edges adjacent to two vertices, then only one remains and others are deleted excluding the wheel $W_2$ on $2$ vertices.

-By Lemma~(\ref{th4}), the chromatic polynomial of the first subgraph is $tf(G-v,t)$.
+By Lemma \ref{th4}, the chromatic polynomial of the first subgraph is $tf(G-v,t)$.
 Therefore,